Spoiler alert. Just thought I’d given you another chance to turn back.

 The fact is, Aakesh had been trying for a couple of generations to get an Iskinder over there to shut the damn thing off.
 The fact is if Harry had died or refused, Aakesh would have moved on to the next generation.

 But he didn’t want to.
-He likes Harry, regardless of Harry’s occasionally overwhelming nineteen-year-old-boy-ness.
+He likes Harry, regardless of Harry’s occasionally overwhelming nineteen-year-old-boy-ness (my apologies to any nineteen-year-old boys).
 Aakesh wanted it to be Harry, to the point that he was willing to risk his own death at the Hope because he believed Harry would make the right choice.

 It didn’t have to be Harry.
 It was Harry, and the Sundered who love him are very happy about that.